xiangjunn/tp/docs/UserGuide.md

 **![Event Icon](images/demo-screenshots/eventIcon.png)** | Linked Events
 **![Tag Icon](images/demo-screenshots/tagIcon.png)** | Tag

-*Bookmark icon is only visible when the contact has been bookmarked.
+*The bookmark icon is only visible when the contact has been bookmarked.
 _See also: [Bookmarking a contact](#bookmarking-a-contact-cmark)_

-### Icons in Events List
+### Icons in Event List

 ![Event Card](images/demo-screenshots/eventCard.png)
-You can always find these 2 information of each contact displayed in SoConnect Event List:
+You will always find these 2 information of each contact displayed in SoConnect Event List:
 1. Event Index
 2. Event Name